Fesor24/Fesor24/about me.md

 I am Olawale Onafeso, a graduate of Law(2019) from the University of Lagos, Nigeria.
 I proceeded to the Nigeria Law School after my undergraduate program and was called to the Nigerian Bar in 2021.

-Sometime around September 2021, I stumbled on an article on Data Analytics.
-This reinvigorated my interest in anything related to data.
-In senior secondary school, I had taken a course called Data Processing which was where the interest in data began.
-Despite my undergraduate Degree program which has almost nothing to do with Data Analytics, I have not allowed such to prevent me from pursusing a previous area of interest of mine.
+I practiced as a lawyer for a year and I have really enjoyed learning and studying law.
+There are many important skills that I have developed as a Lawyer.
+For example, I have great communication and public speaking skills.
+I have discovered that these skills wil be an additional factor to help me grow as a Data Analyst.
+If studying law was my choice, becoming a teacher is my passion and I strongly believe when you follow your passion, you always get success.

-To improve on my knowledge and appraise myself with the whole concept of Data Analytics and everything it entails, I took the Google Data Analytics Certificate course and went further to take the IBM Data Analytics Certificate Course.
-These courses have aided me in understanding concepts like Data collection, Data wrangling, Data Analysis, Data protection and security and Data visualization.
+To improve on my knowledge on Data Analytics, I took the Google Data Analytics Certificate course and the IBM Data Analytics Certificate Course.
+These courses have helped me in understanding concepts like Data collection, Data wrangling, Data Analysis, Data protection and security and Data visualization.

 Upon completion of the certificate courses, I took a number of courses on Statistics for data analysis, SQL, Python and Tableau for Data visualization to improve on my technical skills and I am very confident in my ability to use these tools.